SimonKepp/JavaReedSolomon/README.md

 There is an overview of how the algorithm works in my [blog post](https://www.backblaze.com/blog/reed-solomon/).

+This is a private fork of BackBlaze's original implementation.
+The only purpose of the fork is to gain control of the quality and release proces to use the library in internal projects.

 The ReedSolomon class does the encoding and decoding, and is supported by Matrix, which does matrix arithmetic, and Galois, which is a finite field over 8-bit values.